Gallant Wall Rock Climbing

 Hike to the Goldenfingers Wall, past Arete Juliette and Garden of Gordon, and you will see a short cliff band to the southeast.
 A trail hugs the left side of this cliff band for a few hundred feet.
 The trail becomes a talus slope, and there is a spot where the brush has overgrown the trail.
 You will eventually reach a cove where the talus initiates (this is The Cove area).
 The Gallant Wall is visible behind a large pine tree to the east.
 Scramble around the pine tree and hike a steep dirt trail.
 This is an erosion nightmare and is severely overgrown.
 Plan on a 30-45 minute approach.
 A descent in the dark would be very bad, so bring a headlamp or flashlight.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gallant Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gallant Wall:

 Featured Route For Gallant Wall